IntegratedTransportPlanning/gcvt/README.md

 # gcvt

+Work in progress (imagine a web1.0 yellow roadwork sign here).

 The goal of gcvt is to provide data and functions for visualising road networks.
 Specifically it is focussed on the TEN-T European road network.